cogdog/ds106bank/README.md

 2. Create a new page to **Submit New Things** You will need this even if you do not allow visitors to add them so you can add them yourself (the page can be unlinked or have a password set on it).
 The title and content of the page is displayed above the input form.
 To enable the functionality, set the page template to **Submit Assignments**.

 ![](images/add-thing.jpg "Form to add a new thing")

+**To repeat: You should always, always create your "things" via this form, even if you do not allow the public to do so.** The form adds a number of post custom field values necessary to make everything work.
+You can always modify these later, in the editor (making sure you make Custom Fields visible via screen options).

+The one field that you may need to edit is the URL for the example of the assignment, stored as custom field named `fwp_url`.
+If you prefer not to display any example, simply leave the value blank.

 3. Create a new page to **Submit Examples**.
 This form is used to allow visitors to add examples or tutorial for things via a web form.
 The title and content of the page is displayed above the input form.
 To enable the functionality, set the page template to **Submit Example/Tutorial Form**